 Two months ago, one of our researchers sent me a screenshot photo of this strikingly beautiful painting; of a silhouette of what seems like a girl with a cloak floating against arched entrances that resembles the hallways of an Islamic architectural structure, with layers of colors, brush strokes and geometric patterns eloquently spread across the canvass with such fluidity, had me traversed into another world, instantly.

-The dramatic burst of colours exhibits yet a serene feeling.
-The contrast between the capri blue and black reminds me of a time I was in Turkey for a tour; when I woke up to the eerie call of the Muslim prayer at dawn.
-It was captivating that I couldn’t resist but follow the fainting voice of the caller to the balcony of my hotel suite and only to be met by the breathtaking scene of the moment.
+The dramatic burst of colors exhibits yet a serene feeling.
+The contrast between the Capri blue and black reminds me of a time I was in Turkey for a tour; when I woke up to the eerie call of the Muslim prayer at dawn.
+It was captivating that I couldn’t resist but follow the fainting voice of the caller to the balcony of my hotel suite and only to be met by the breathtaking scenery of the moment.

 It was a nostalgic moment.

-Audrée completed her studies in Graphic Design from the Academy of Arts and Technology in Montreal (Canada) but the move to UAE made her fulfill her life’s true calling- becoming a full time artist.
-She had been invited to numerous prestigious arts exhibits around the Gulf and her works reached several corners of the world.
-Aside from selling artworks that include paintings, magnets, canvass totes, calendars and other collectibles, she also offers classes and private mentorship.
+Audrée completed her studies in Graphic Design at the Academy of Arts and Technology in Montreal (Canada) but the move to UAE made her fulfill her life’s true calling- becoming a full-time artist.
+She had been invited to numerous prestigious art exhibits around the Gulf and her works reached several corners of the world.
+Aside from selling artworks that include paintings, magnets, canvas totes, calendars, and other collectibles, she also offers classes and private mentorship.

-We are very pleased to have met such a humble and amazing artist who reminded us that God has assigned for each of us a destiny to fulfill, and being a covered does not hinder us to do something we truly love.
+We are very pleased to have met such a humble and amazing artist who reminded us that God has assigned each of us a destiny to fulfill, and covered does not hinder us to do something we truly love.

-We are honoured to share this exclusive interview with her;
+We are honored to share this exclusive interview with her;